Right to Buy mortgages with Bad Credit

 Many specialist lenders have now entered the Right to Buy market, providing financing for eligible tenants with bad credit.
 However, in this situation, the terms and rates offered to you may be affected more than it would be if you had a clean credit record.

 You may need to check the options open to you via these specialist mortgage lenders.
 Many of them don’t operate on the high street or online.
-Instead, they are only accessible through specialist advisers, such as our team here at Just Mortgage Brokers.
+Instead, they are only accessible through specialist advisors, such as our team here at Just Mortgage Brokers.

 In the next few sections, we’ll cover a things you should consider if you have bad credit.
 So, if you are wondering whether you can get a council house mortgage under the Right to Buy scheme, read on.